Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 Out[10]: {'characters': 39, 'sentences': 1, 'words': 8}
 ```

-With all of this testing done, verified by checking what's stored in `counts_dict`, we can now go back to our script and implement what we've found in `update_counts()`knowing that the string that is accessable within its scope is named `line`.
+With all of this testing done, verified by checking what's stored in `counts_dict`, we can now go back to our script and implement what we've found in `update_counts()`knowing that the string that is accessible within its scope is named `line`.

 ```python
 def update_counts(line, counts_dict):